mono/website/docs/advanced/pinvoke/index.md

 But what string is used for the function lookup (in `GetProcAddress()` or **dlopen**(3))?
 By default, the name of the managed code method is used, which is why [getpid() in the above example](#introduction) invokes **getpid**(2) from the C library.

-Alternatively, the **DllImport** attribute's [http:/monodoc/F:System.Runtime.InteropServices.DllImportAttribute.EntryPoint EntryPoint] field can be set, and that string will be used instead.
+Alternatively, the **DllImport** attribute's [EntryPoint](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.DllImportAttribute.EntryPoint) field can be set, and that string will be used instead.

 Either way, the string used is assumed to refer to a C ABI-compatible function exported by the specified library.
 On some platforms, this may cause a leading underscore to be prefixed to the symbol name.
 Other platforms generate no mangling.

 Note that a C ABI is assumed.
 This makes it nearly impossible to directly invoke functions that are not C ABI compatible, such as C++ library functions that are not `extern "C"`.
-Some variation on the C ABI is permitted, such as variation in the function's [http:/monodoc/T:System.Runtime.InteropServices.CallingConvention CallingConvention].
+Some variation on the C ABI is permitted, such as variation in the function's [CallingConvention](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.CallingConvention).
 The default CallingConvention is platform-specific.
-Under Windows, [http:/monodoc/F:System.Runtime.InteropServices.CallingConvention.Winapi Winapi] is the default, as this is used for most Win32 API functions. (**Winapi** is equivalent to **Stdcall** for Windows 9x and Windows NT.)
-Under Unix platforms, [http:/monodoc/F:System.Runtime.InteropServices.CallingConvention.Cdecl Cdecl] is the default.
+Under Windows, [Winapi](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.CallingConvention.Winapi) is the default, as this is used for most Win32 API functions. (**Winapi** is equivalent to **Stdcall** for Windows 9x and Windows NT.)
+Under Unix platforms, [Cdecl](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.CallingConvention.Cdecl) is the default.

 Calling convention can be specified in C code by using the `__stdcall` and `__cdecl `compiler intrinsics under Microsoft Visual C++, and by using the `__attribute__((stdcall)) `and `__attribute__((cdecl)) `compiler intrinsics under GCC.

 Does having the default CallingConvention vary between platforms cause portability problems?
 Yes.
 All the more reason to write as much code as possible as managed code, avoiding the whole P/Invoke/marshaling conundrum in the first place.

 If you need to invoke C++ code, you have two choices: (1) make the C++ function `extern "C"`, treat it as a C function, and make sure that it uses a known calling convention; (2) don't make the function `extern "C"`, but make sure it uses a known calling convention.
-If you use option (2), you'll need to set the [http:/monodoc/F:System.Runtime.InteropServices.DllImportAttribute.EntryPoint DllImport.EntryPoint] field to the C++ mangled function name, such as `_Z6getpidv`.
+If you use option (2), you'll need to set the [DllImport.EntryPoint](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.DllImportAttribute.EntryPoint field to the C++ mangled function name, such as `_Z6getpidv`.
 You can retrieve the mangled name through your compiler's binary tools, such as `OBJDUMP.EXE` or **nm**(1).
 Note that C++ mangled names are *highly* compiler specific, and will:

 1.  make your .NET assembly platform specific (you'll need a different assembly for each different platform);
 2.  require updating the .NET assembly every time you change C++ compilers (as the C++ name mangling scheme varies by compiler and can -- and frequently will -- change); and